Swifts Creek: Education

 Swifts Creek P-12 School was formed from the merger of Swifts Creek Secondary College and Swifts Creek Primary School in 2010.
 The Tambo Campus is the Omeo region's only Secondary College, while the Flagstaff Campus is the town's Primary School.
 The town also has a separate Kindergarten.
 The school, in particular the Tambo Campus, caters to students from the surrounding towns of Ensay, Cassilis, Omeo, and Benambra, as well as Swifts Creek itself.
 The school has an enrolment of around 130 students making it amongst the smallest in the state.

 Residents who wish to undertake tertiary education must either do so via distance education, or move away from the town.
 Students who finish Year 12 at the school usually move to nearby Bairnsdale for tertiary education facilities mainly in the TAFE sector, or to Melbourne or other cities, to attend university.

 Among alumni of Swift's P-12 school is the AFLW star Josie Gallagher.

+Medical services

+In October 2023, Omeo District Health announced that Swifts Creek would not have a General Practitioner, instead relying Bush Nurse service with an ambulance.